How to sanitize HTML text using only vanilla DOM API

 the

-elements via the methods of the active document (window.document
+elements via the methods of the active document (window.document) and innerHTML can

 still send http requests and